-This case study aims to show how sustainability science can help rebuilding the areas affected by the 2011 Great Eastern Japan Earthquake.
-Lessons from this case can help decision- and policy-makers around the world prepare for and react to large-scale disasters.
+This case study illustrates how sustainability science can guide or inform reconstruction of areas affected by the 2011 Great Eastern Japan Earthquake.
+Lessons from this case can help decision- and policy-makers around the world prepare for and react to largescale disasters.